nuxt/website-v2/content/en/guides/features/configuration.md

 }
 ```

-The `extend` method gets called twice - Once for the client bundle and the other for the server bundle.
+The `extend` method gets called twice - once for the client bundle and the other for the server bundle.

 ### Customize chunks configuration